xubin123xubin/From-Photos-to-Measurable-3D-Worlds/README.md

 ## Acknowledgments

-We would like to express our gratitude to the following projects for their valuable reference implementations:
+We are deeply grateful to the following projects for their invaluable reference implementations.

 - [Reall3dViewer](https://github.com/reall3d-com/Reall3dViewer)
 - [gsbox](https://github.com/gotoeasy/gsbox)